-UK Fraud Office charges Barclays over Qatar fund-raising
+Barclays, former CEO charged with fraud over Qatar deal

 - Sam Elliott rides again as ‘The Hero’

+“Skeletons seem to be jumping out of lots of closets at once for Barclays,” said Laith Khalaf, senior analyst at Hargreaves Lansdown.
+“The spectacle of former executives being paraded through court will do nothing to strengthen the credentials of the bank as it continues to try to execute its turnaround plan.”

-Barclays responded that it “awaits further details of the charges from the SFO.”
+Barclays said it is “considering its position” and “awaits further details of the charges from the SFO.”
+The bank’s shares fell 1.9 percent in London.

-Barclays shares were down 0.3 percent in early trading on the London Stock Exchange.
+Barclays says it disclosed the first advisory service agreement with Qatari investors that was reached in June 2008, but the second agreement and the fees payable under both were not included in public documents, according to a statement released in September 2013, when the bank was selling more shares.

+The bank and two former executives also face a charge of unlawful financial assistance related to a $3 billion loan facility Barclays made available to Qatar in November 2008.
+It is alleged Barclays lent money to Qatar with the understanding that the gulf nation could use the money to buy shares in the bank, making its financial position look more positive.